 How to cite this article:

 Elif Top, Yagmur Akkoyunlu, Mustafa Akil.
 Analysis of the influence of a twelve-month swimming exercise on mentally disabled individuals’ physical fitness level.
-International Journal of Physical Education, Sports and Health.
-2015; 2(2): 315-322.
+Int J Phys Educ Sports Health 2015;2(2):315-322.